-We look for centres that have swimming pools, lots and lots and lots of outdoor spaces, fields and woods, big indoor spaces for evening activities and games, little indoor spaces for smaller groups to use as their own, and lovely dormitories for night time whisperings and a good night’s sleep.
+We look for centres that have lots and lots and lots of outdoor spaces, fields and woods, big indoor spaces for evening activities and games, little indoor spaces for smaller groups to use as their own, and lovely dormitories for night time whisperings and a good night’s sleep.

 Moor Park, nr.
 Ludlow, Shropshire.

 When not being home to ATE Superweeks, and 3,336 kg of fun, Moor Park is to be found being a boarding school near Ludlow, Shropshire.
 It has playing fields, woods (equipped with very climbable trees and a squodgey bog), fountains and lake.
 It has its very own indoor heated swimming pool, and a huge gym for Whole Holiday Benchball Tournaments.
 In the main house there is a big hall we use as a games room or theatre, and really comfy themed dormitories.
 You could find yourself sleeping in the Pirates Lair, under the treasure map!

 “Moor Park will always be my favourite centre.
 The building is lovely the grounds are great fun and have some lovely extras to offer the holiday.” – Monitor, 2013

 In previous years at Moor Park we have: